Definition of Blackfoot in English:

 noun (plural same or Blackfeet)

-1A member of a confederacy of North American Indian peoples of the northwestern plains.
-The Blackfoot confederacy comprised three closely related tribes: the Blackfoot proper, the Bloods, and the Piegan.
+1A member of a confederacy of North American Indian peoples of the north-western plains.
+The Blackfoot confederacy was made up of three closely related tribes: the Blackfoot proper or Siksika, the Bloods, and the Peigan.

 - The great explorer David Thompson recorded the account of an Indian named Saukamappee, who described how, in the summer of 1781, the Piegan Blackfeet had raided a Shoshone village.

 - Durnstein feels terribly distant from the American West., Glacier National Park, and the Blackfeet Indians of Montana.

 - When the federal government offered the Indian New Deal to the tribes, the Blackfeet voted to accept the IRA because it fit their vision and customs.